rio-labs/rio/rio/snippets/snippet-files/howtos/persistent-settings.md

 )
 ```

-You can just modify the settings anywhere in your app.
-Rio will detect changes
+Whenever you modify the settings, make sure to re-attach them.
+Rio will detect
-and persist them automatically:
+this and save the new values:

 ```python
 # ... somewhere in your code